vyshnavi1996/first-repo/README.md

 # first-repo
 This is vyshnavi
-Iam here to do masters in northwest missouri state university
+Iam here to do masters in northwest missouri state university.
+Masters in Applied Computer Science.